Duration & Fees

 The Volunteer Experience

 As a volunteer you will learn the processes involved in caring for sick and orphaned animals and will become responsible for the continued development of the animals at the sanctuary.
 Volunteers will learn how to do the precise preparation of the formula for the smaller rhinos, which are being hand-reared and will lead the bottle-feeding and keep careful records of these rhinos feeding behavior, weight gain and development.
+Please note that the above is dependent on whether there are rhino calves that need bottle feeding during your time at the sanctuary.

 Most of the baby rhinos arrive in a critical condition and are severely traumatized, having suffered the loss of their mother, been attacked by poachers and predators and the stress of being darted and transported.
 They may often require veterinary care and to go through a period of intensive care on arrival.
-Volunteer will be involved in the whole process from wound dressing to enclouse feeding and bottle feeding.
+Volunteer will be involved in the whole process from wound dressing to enclosure cleaning, feeding and bottle feeding.

 The older rhinos are moved into large “bomas” (enclosures) where they are socialise with other rhinos.
-Volunteers are involved in monitoring the rhino groups to determine their development including their feeding behaviou and the compatibility of the individuals.
+Volunteers are involved in monitoring the rhino groups to determine their development including their feeding behaviour and the compatibility of the individuals.

 Volunteers activities may include: